nice-digital/NICE-model-repo/docs/pages/walkthrough/code0a_walkthrough.html.md

 SPLITMD_CODE2_START

-This page performs a **partitioned survival analysis** on the patient-level data, which is **real-world evidence (RWE)** sent by the data owners for that observational study.
+This page performs a **partitioned survival analysis** on the patient-level data, which is **real-world evidence (RWE)**.
 The analysis is performed in order to **extrapolate the survival curves** so they cover the full time horizon of the economic model (40 years).

 ## Import patient-level data

 The patient-level data (or individual patient data (IPD)) is imported from `IPD_R_input_noACIC.xlsx`.
-This data has a row for each statement which states their population, line, treatment and trial, and then the time taken for them to experience an endpoint (e.g. overall survival) or be censored (i.e. stopped timing for some other reason).
+This data has a row for each patient which states their population, line, treatment and trial, and then the time taken for them to experience an endpoint (e.g. overall survival) or be censored (i.e. stopped timing for some other reason).
 For more information, see the [Input data](../input_data.qmd) page.

-The data is imported using `f_excel_extract()` which produces the object `wb` which is a list with a single item: the table from the `IPD` sheet of the workbook.
+The data is imported using `f_excel_extract()` which produces the object `wb`.
+This is a list with a single item: the table from the `IPD` sheet of the workbook.
 The code chunk converts this to a data table and filters it just the relevant columns.

 As a survival time of 0 is not allowed, these are converted to 1 day (hence, `1/7` as the time unit of the analysis is weeks).